-110 2.2.2 Mid scale testing of the functionality and integration of the wake rake on the blade section on a rotating test rig
+2.2.2 Mid scale testing on a rotating test rig

-To gain experience with the functionality and operation of the wake rake in a rotating environment before going to the full scale turbine application, the wake rake was installed and tested on a rotating test rig (RTR) Madsen et al. (2015), Ai et al. (2019) and Barlas et al. (2022).
-The RTR is built on a 100 kW turbine platform where the rotor is replaced by a 10 m pitch-able long boom carrying a 2 m span blade section at the tip, see the right photo in Fig. 2.
+During the development of flap technology at DTU from 2010 to today, it was recognized that the increase in complexity connected to the transfer of technology from wind tunnel testing to the full-scale flap prototype test level was too large and associated with high risks.
+Therefore, in 2015, it was decided to build a so-called rotating test rig (RTR) at the DTU to test flaps in the real operational environment but on a smaller scale (Barlas et al., 2014).
+The RTR is built on a 100 kW turbine platform where the rotor is replaced by a 10 m pitch-able long boom carrying a 2 m span blade section at the tip, Fig. 3.
 In fact, a blade section for tests in the PLC tunnel can be tested directly on the RTR.

-The wake rake was mounted on the blade section with a frame of circular carbon tubes attached to the aluminum frame inside the blade section; see the photos in Fig. 2.
-The 2 m long rectangular blade section + end caps has an active trailing edge flap system with serrations like in the full scale experiment.
-However, the serrations were covered with tape as it is expected that the flow will not be uniform in the position of the wake rake due to the serrations and thus make the drag measurement uncertain.
-The wake rake probes were connected to four 16 channel differential pressure scanners positioned inside the blade section and with the reference port connected to the static port of one of the five hole pitot tubes attached to the leading edge of the blade section.
+The wake rake was mounted on the blade section with a frame of circular carbon tubes attached to the aluminum frame 130 inside the blade section; see the photo on the left in Fig. 3.
+The 2 m long rectangular blade section + end caps has an active trailing edge flap system with serrations.
+However, the serrations were covered with tape as seen in Fig. 3 as it is expected that the flow will not be uniform in the position of the wake rake due to the serrations and thus make the drag measurement uncertain.
+Pressure taps were installed mid-span on the blade section in a standard procedure from inside, as the blade section was manufactured in two parts.
+Inflow was measured with two five-hole Pitot tubes, left photo in Fig. 3 and the wake rake probes were connected to a differential pressure scanner positioned inside the blade section.